Elkay44/skymirror_website_clone/business-plan/1-executive-summary.md

 ## Business Objectives
 1. **Short-term (1-2 years):**
-   - Expand CheckMet's market penetration by 200% across enterprise clients in 10 additional countries
+   - Expand CheckMet's market penetration by 200% across enterprise clients in Europe
+   - Scale Traquiva to 5,000+ active learners with 90%+ completion rates
    - Launch SkyMirror Academy in 5 new emerging markets with 1,000+ students enrolled
    - Achieve 95% client satisfaction rating across all software development projects

 2. **Medium-term (3-5 years):**
    - Establish SkyMirror as the leading AI application provider in at least 20 countries
+   - Scale Traquiva to 50,000+ learners with enterprise training partnerships
    - Scale SkyMirror Academy to reach 10,000+ students annually through global partnerships
-   - Develop and launch 3 new AI-powered products complementing the CheckMet ecosystem
+   - Develop and launch 3 new AI-powered products complementing the CheckMet and Traquiva ecosystem

 3. **Long-term (5+ years):**
    - Transform 1,000+ businesses through comprehensive technology transfer programs